lincore81/xeen-godot-addon/README.md

 # Issues
 - [ ] (Priority 4, Easy) Fix docgen.py to properly parse and write method parameters.
+- [ ] (Priority 4, Easyish) rewrite shortcut code so it overrides editor keybinds
 - [ ] (Priority 6, ?)
 Updated previews aren't shown in the asset browser
 - [ ] (Priority 7, Easy) Make box fill/clear algorithm more efficient
 - [ ] (Priority 9, ?)
 The cell picker code should also work in orthographic projection